redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

+PS: 1/26/2026...
+I'll update this readme with more information soon.
+I changed a lot with the layouts, and the LFG/GetWho tools.
+As well as a more log filters.
+I have a few more things I'm working on.

 I made this addon because I hate chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.

 NOTE: To people who might be interested in this addon.
 This isn't simply a group finder that searches world chat for groups.
 This is a massive chat filtering tool.
 It identifies four types of messages - Group messages, guild messages, trades messages, and Chat messages; And allows you to show/hide them individually(with a sortable chatlog window).